CS6620-S21/D4N-S3Select-Caching/README.md

 2. Make Spark request and understand the Arrow file format - Queried results from computation would be returned from D4N Cache or the Remote Ceph Storage Cluster, in Arrow format(b) for efficient shipment of columnar data.
 In current implementation, Spark jobs support CSV format of data.

+3. Add Cient-side implementation for Arrow in order to parse results from S3 Select engine in Arrow format - Add functionality in S3 Select to return result of CSV queried files in Arrow format.

-3. Combine S3 Select with D4N - D4N(c) to be merged with S3 to have S3 compatible object storage.
+4. Combine S3 Select with D4N - D4N(c) to be merged with S3 to have S3 compatible object storage.
 S3 API extended with Select queries is now understood by the D4N.

-4. Cache the results in D4N from remote Ceph cluster - Queried results(d) from the Remote Ceph Storage Cluster is returned to Spark jobs and cached in the 2 layer cache in D4N for future use.
+5. Cache the results in D4N from remote Ceph cluster - Queried results(d) from the Remote Ceph Storage Cluster is returned to Spark jobs and cached in the 2 layer cache in D4N for future use.

-5. Lookup in the cache before forwarding the request to the remote Ceph cluster - The S3 Select requests by Spark jobs for retreiving objects would be first checked in D4N (in the second layer, as contents from all cache servers would be pooled here) before requesting the Remote Ceph Storage Cluster.
+6. Lookup in the cache before forwarding the request to the remote Ceph cluster - The S3 Select requests by Spark jobs for retreiving objects would be first checked in D4N (in the second layer, as contents from all cache servers would be pooled here) before requesting the Remote Ceph Storage Cluster.
 The presence of D4N helps accelerate workloads with strong locality and limited network connectivity between compute clusters and data storage.

-6. Retrieve the data found in D4N or generate a request to the remote Ceph - The subset of object queried if found, is returned in Arrow format from the Object storage cache.
+7. Retrieve the data found in D4N or generate a request to the remote Ceph - The subset of object queried if found, is returned in Arrow format from the Object storage cache.
 If not, a new request(e) is placed to the Remote Ceph storage cluster via the object interface, RGW(RADOS Gateway).

 ## 5. Acceptance criteria

-We aim to complete the implementation of S3 Select in the D4N caching cluster, which is minimum acceptance criteria for the project.
+Part 1 - We aim to complete the implementation of S3 Select in the D4N caching cluster, which is minimum acceptance criteria for the project.
 The product which satisfies the minumum acceptance criteria will support the following operations -

 1. Merge S3Select pipeline into the Rados gateway (part of D4N).
 2. Make sure that the Rados gateway can accept S3 Select requests and process it using newly merged S3Select pipeline.